pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 ### Summary

-Here is a summary of the three different ways the view layer in Rails can be hanlded:
+Here is a overview of the three different ways the view layer in Rails can be hanlded:

 #### Handling server-side data